OhiaJanny/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Use `chgrp school hello` script that changes group owner to school for the file hello

-Use `chown vicent:staff *` to write a script that changes the owner to vicent and the group owner staff for all the files and directories in the working directory
+Use `chown vincent:staff *` to write a script that changes the owner to vicent and the group owner staff for all the files and directories in the working directory

 Use `chmod -h vincent:staff -hello` write a script that changes the owner and group owner of -hello to vicent and staff